North Bedfordshire Branch of the Campaign for Real Ale

 Cider and Perry - Main Hall

-We offer 52 real ciders and perries on a separate bar at the far left end of the main hall, next to the real ales.
-Many will come from cider makers in Bedfordshire and neighbouring counties.
+Approx 50 real ciders and perries on a separate bar at the left-hand end of the main hall.
+Suppliers will include local cider makers in Bedfordshire and neighbouring counties.
+A full list will be available here in September.

 Food - Howard Room